echan1912/hello-world/README.md

 # hello-world
 git beginners tutorial
 Hi everyone!
 Elizabeth here.
-I like back-end languages and have some knowledge of front-end languages like HTML.
+This is my first repository where I will store any self-learning materials before postgraduate studies.